You fall in love with a property.

 Try to get your mortgage approved and instruct your solicitors as early as possible.
 If you plan to have a survey done, get that sorted ASAP too.

 The more information you have and the sooner you have it, the better!
 If there are going to be problems with the property - whether legal or structural - you need to know about them.

-If you're unsure about anything, please reach out to your Customer Champion.
+If you're unsure about anything, please reach out to your mortgage advisor.